haugjo/fires/README.md

 ## Related Works
 The FIRES framework has been used in

-Haug, J., & Kasneci, G. (2020).
-[Learning Parameter Distributions to Detect Concept Drift in Data Streams.](https://arxiv.org/abs/2010.09388) arXiv preprint arXiv:2010.09388. ([code](https://github.com/haugjo/erics))
+Haug, Johannes, and Gjergji Kasneci. ["Learning Parameter Distributions to Detect Concept Drift in Data Streams."](https://arxiv.org/abs/2010.09388) 2020 25th International Conference on Pattern Recognition (ICPR).
+IEEE, 2021. ([code](https://github.com/haugjo/erics))